funny2014/hive-phoenix-handler/README.md

   >	If you don't modify, then you must give up update/delete statement.
 But insert statement still possible.
 * Required modifying source of phoenix-core package.
   * org.apache.phoenix.execute.MutationState Class :
   >	Optional.
-But if you want performance burst on insert/update statement.
+But if you want performance boost on insert/update statement.
 Modify it.
   * Let's ignore then time zone issue.

 ### Usage